In the Age of Software, every business is a software business.

 - Lean-Agile Mindset – Lean-Agile Leaders are lifelong learners and teachers that understand, embrace and foster Lean and Agile principles and practices across the enterprise.

-- SAFe Principles – SAFe practices are grounded in nine principles that synthesize Agile methods, Lean product development, DevOps, systems thinking, and decades of field experience.
+- SAFe Principles – SAFe practices are grounded in ten principles that synthesize Agile methods, Lean product development, DevOps, systems thinking, and decades of field experience.